 Such societal demands require all stakeholders involved in cyberspace to assume greater roles.
-While the importance of independent efforts ("self-help") and close coordination among multiple stakeholders ("mutual help") remains unchanged, Japan will continuously examine the role of each stakeholder, including the role of "public help" that serves as their foundation, and what to defend, and then enhance multi-layered approaches.
-In doing so, the national government will strengthen the framework of national CERTs/CSIRTs25 while ensuring they can fulfill their function by making
+While the importance of independent efforts ("selfhelp") and close coordination among multiple stakeholders ("mutual help") remains unchanged, Japan will continuously examine the role of each stakeholder, including the role of "public help" that serves as their foundation, and what to defend, and then enhance multi-layered approaches.
+In doing so, the national government will strengthen the framework of national CERTs/CSIRTs25 while ensuring they can fulfill their function by making improvements and enhancements based on followup.
+National CERTs/CSIRTs are responsible for general coordination to enable response to

 25 Generally, CSIRT is an abbreviation for Computer Security Incident Response Team.
 It is an organization that monitors for security problems in information systems, etc. within companies, government agencies, and other entities.
 In the event of a problem, it analyzes the cause and investigates the scope of impact.
 CERT is an abbreviation for Computer Emergency Response Team.
 It is an organization that responds to computer security incidents.
 In Japan, when cyberattacks are addressed through international collaboration, specialized government and private sector organizations work together to respond.
-In this strategy, national CERTs/CSIRTs are positioned as "a function responsible for general coordination in the event of a serious cyberattack to enable a series of actions ranging from information collection and analysis to investigation, evaluation, issuing alerts, responding to the improvements and enhancements based on follow-up.
-National CERTs/CSIRTs are responsible for general coordination to enable response to incidents that cannot be handled through self-help or mutual help, as well as subsequent policy measures to prevent recurrence and make improvements, to be pursued in an integrated manner.
+In this strategy, national CERTs/CSIRTs are positioned as "a function responsible for general coordination in the event of a serious cyberattack to enable a series of actions ranging from information collection and analysis to investigation, evaluation, issuing alerts, responding to the attack, and subsequent planning of policy measures to prevent recurrence, etc., to be pursued in an integrated manner" (see 4.2.1(4) for details).

+incidents that cannot be handled through self-help or mutual help, as well as subsequent policy measures to prevent recurrence and make improvements, to be pursued in an integrated manner.

-(i) Deepening "mission assurance" (ensuring trustworthiness of the entire supply chain with a focus on securing delivery of services to end users)
+(i) Deepening "mission assurance"

+(ensuring trustworthiness of the entire supply chain with a focus on securing delivery of services to end users)